 iosMainwrapper usingDisposableHandle

-For this article, we’ll go with the manual wrapping approach.
-It’s more verbose, but it gives you full visibility into what’s happening — which is exactly what you want when you’re learning the mechanics.
+We’ll go with the manual wrapping approach.
+It’s more verbose, but it gives you full visibility into what’s happening — which matters when something breaks and you need to know why.

 Here’s the structure of our shared module: